 - Alternatively, you could work with a Recharge Agency Partner to create custom code that will automatically remove additional products from the cart.
 This would involve using custom Ajax to add one item to the cart and redirect to the Recharge Checkout automatically.
 Note that this would be outside the scope of the standard Recharge solution.

 - Within the customer portal settings, you can prevent customers from canceling after their first charge.
 This is an ideal workaround to ensure customers are charged the full price of a subscription product if the first charge is discounted.
 Refer to Customer portal controls for how to set this up.

 What if an existing customer goes through checkout again with a different credit card?

-Each subscriber can have a maximum of one active credit card.
-If one of your existing customers completes checkout a second time with the same email but a different credit card, Recharge will update the customer’s existing profile to use the most recent card for all addresses and all subscriptions.
+Each subscriber can have multiple active payment methods.
+If one of your existing customers completes checkout a second time with the same email but a different payment method, Recharge will store the new payment method along side the old, and make sure the subscriptions are charged to the correct payment method.

 Am I able to perform a test order before launching my store?

 You can perform a test transaction using a valid payment method at the checkout.
 Refer to Running a test transaction for instructions.